rithmschool/terminal_and_unix_solutions/intermediate_terminal/readme.md

 Write the following terminal commands to do the following (assume that `instructors.txt` is an imaginary file):

-1. Find all files inside the `Desktop` folder that have a name of "learn." `find ~/Desktop -name "learn"`
+1. Find all files inside the `Desktop` folder that have a name of "learn". `find ~/Desktop -name "learn"`
-2. Find all files inside the `Desktop` folder that start with a "P." `find ~/Desktop -name "P.*" `
+2. Find all files inside the `Desktop` folder that start with a "P". `find ~/Desktop -name "P*" `
 3. Find all files inside the `Desktop` folder that end with `.txt`. `find ~/Desktop -name "*.txt" `
 3. Find all files inside the `Desktop/views` folder that have the name `data` somewhere in their filename. `find ~/Desktop/views -name "*data*" `
 4. Inside of the `instructors.txt` file, output the number of times the word "Elie" appears. `grep -c "Elie" instructors.txt`